 Let’s start with motorhomes.
 There are three classes.
 Don’t try to make sense of the class structure.
 It defies logic.
 Called Class A, Class B and Class C, you’d think they go from smallest to biggest or the reverse with the Class B being the middle size either way.
 Kind of like the Mama Bear in Goldilocks.
 But no. Class B is Baby Bear flanked on both sides by his parents.

 A Class A, or Papa Bear, is the big, long RV.
-They are built on heavy frames and usually with a commercial chassis.
+Built on heavy frames, usually with a commercial chassis.
 The Class C, or Mama Bear, is a medium-sized rig supported by a cabin chassis.
 Many Class Cs are constructed with a pull-down bed above the driver and passenger to help make the best use of space.
 Finally, the Class B, is the smallest of all.
 It’s a van, sometimes referred to as a van conversation or a van camper.
 Recently I’ve seen a Class B+ which is what you’d get if a Class C and a Class B had a baby.
 Or, it’s just another way to say really fancy, bells-and-whistles Class B van.

 A 5th wheel is the trailer that kind of snaps together with the bed of towing truck, like two Lego® blocks.
 They are an efficient use of space because the front part which attaches to the truck is generally where the bedroom is located.
 Because of the way they are hooked up, they are more stable, with less sway, than other trailers.
 Wondering about the name?
 It’s called a 5th wheel because the truck bed has to be customized with a hitch called a fifth wheel coupling.
 I was glad to learn this because I’d been thinking the person who named it just couldn’t count.